-- 1. In the AM console, go to Configure > Server Defaults > UMA > UMA Resource Store. - In the Store Mode field, choose External Token Store. - In the Root Suffix field, enter the base DN of the store.
-For example, dc=uma-resources,dc=example, dc=com. - Save your work. - 2.
-Go to Configure > Server Defaults > UMA > External UMA Resource Store Configuration. - Enter the properties for the store.
-For information about the available settings, see "UMA Properties" in the Reference. - Save your work.
+- 1. Log in to the AM console as an administrator.
+For example, amAdmin. - 2.
+Go to Deployment > Servers > Server Name > UMA > UMA Resource Store. - Unlock the Store Mode property and choose External Token Store. - Unlock the Root Suffix property and enter the base DN of the store.
+For example, dc=uma-resources, dc=example, dc=com. - · Save your work. - 3.
+Go to Deployment > Servers > Server Name > UMA > External UMA Resource Store Configuration. - Enter the properties for the store.
+For information about the available settings, see "UMA Properties" in the Reference. - · Save your work.